Trism

-Trism is a puzzle game for the Apple iPhone developed by American studio Demiforce.
+Trism is a puzzle game for the Apple iPhone developed by American developer Demiforce, notable for his work on the widely acclaimed Mother 3 fan translation.
 The game and developer made the news for being a rags to riches story.
 The game makes use of the iPhone's built in accelerometer, and involves the sliding of colored triangular tiles called "trisms" in order to make matches of three or more.
 As soon as a match is made, the tiles disappear and, depending on the direction in which the iPhone is tilted, the gaps left behind will be filled.

 Gameplay

 The game has been compared to Bejeweled 2, although the developer has stated the gameplay is unique, and there is a patent pending.